Ada Limón named new U.S. poet laureate

 In a press release, Librarian of Congress Carla Hayden said, "Ada Limón is a poet who connects.
 Her accessible, engaging poems ground us in where we are and who we share our world with.
 They speak of intimate truths, of the beauty and heartbreak that is living, in ways that help us move forward."

-Limón described receiving the news of her appointment to All Things Considered.
+Limón described to All Things Considered her reaction to receiving the news of her appointment.
 She said thoughts of previous poets to hold the post ran through her mind.

 "To me, it felt like 'how am I even allowed to stand in that lineage,'" she said.
 "And so I took a deep breath, and I said 'yes,' and we all sort of laughed together.
 An incredible honor and the shock of a lifetime."